She drank crystal water,

 He waves her off, "What's it matter to you?
 You're just a bull.
 Pull that cart and I'll take my coin."

-She rises to leave but chained she can not leave the cart
+She rose to leave but chained she can not leave the cart

 Stuck, she pulled his cart and sold more sludge and rot til people would no longer buy his waters and grasses